GTM Automation

 Run those three reports, share the results in your next sales leadership meeting, and count how many minutes pass before the conversation turns to "how do we fix this."
 That's your starting point.

 Start with activity sync and deal stage automation — they produce the fastest visible improvement in data quality and have the most direct downstream impact on forecast accuracy.
 Once those are running cleanly for 30 days, layer in enrichment refresh cadences and AI call summary workflows.
+A full audit-to-automation process typically takes 4 weeks from first review to live workflows.

 The Bottom Line